liusc45/Buildbot/README.md

 1. Introduction
 2. Requirements
 3. Buildbot CI/CD Setup
-4. Buildbot Installation on Ubuntu 16.04
+4. Buildbot Installation on Debian and CentOS
+   4.1 Introduction
+   4.2 Prerequisites
+   4.3 Install Buildbot
+   4.4 Configure the Master
+   4.5 Configure the Worker
+   4.6 Running a Test Build
+   4.7 Securing the Web Interface
+   4.8 Configure Nginx as a Reverse Proxy with Certbot
 5. Contributing
 6. License